-ALMIGHTY and everlasting God, who alone workest great marvels; Send down upon our Bishops, and Curates, and all Congregations committed to their charge, the healthful Spirit of thy grace; and that they may truly please thee, pour upon them the continual dew of thy blessing.
-Grant this, O Lord, for the honour of our Advocate and Mediator, Jesus Christ.
+ALMIGHTY and everlasting God, the giver A of all spiritual gifts: Send down upon our Bishops and Clergy, and all Congregations committed to their charge, the healthful Spirit of thy grace; and that they may truly please thee, pour upon them the continual dew of thy blessing.
+Grant this, O Lord, for the honour of our Advocate and Mediator.
+Jesus Christ.
 Amen.